About Me

 As a Professional #

-I’ve worked at a number of different startups including Airbnb, Mesosphere (now known as D2IQ), Braze, and others.
+I’ve worked at several startups, including Airbnb, Mesosphere (now D2IQ), and Braze, among others.

-In 2009 I joined a company in California that provided telecom companies with mobile network telemetry tools and also offered network optimization services.
-There I created a custom database that was highly optimized for our workloads, built our own RPC system, and wrote the first parser for Ericsson LTE layer 2 network data.
-That company was later acquired by Tektronix (after I left).
+In 2009, I joined a California-based firm providing mobile network telemetry and optimization services for telecom companies.
+While there, I developed a custom database, built an RPC system, and wrote the initial parser for Ericsson LTE layer two network data.
+The company was later acquired by Tektronix.

 You can find a copy of my résumé here.